This guide will cover exactly what you need to know about MCAT scores giving you an advantage amongst others in the medical school applicant pool.

 Start studying as early as possible.
 You don’t want to wait until the week before the MCAT to cram information into your brain.
 Chances are, the pressure of trying to retain the information will make you forget it more quickly.

-Do you prefer studying on weekends or weekdays?
+Do you prefer to study on weekends or weekdays?
 Do you retain more information when studying in the morning or at night?
 Some people do better in study groups, while others do better studying alone.
-Find out what works for you and begin as soon as possible, so there is less stress on you.
+Find out what works for you and begin as soon as possible so there is less stress on you.

-Taking full length practice tests is an essential step to getting a perfect MCAT score.
+Taking full-length practice tests is an essential step to getting a perfect MCAT score.
 There are resources available to you everywhere.
-Study guides and booklets give you information about each section in the MCAT and provide you with practice tests to give you an idea of what to expect when taking the real thing.
+Study guides and booklets give you information about each section of the MCAT and provide you with practice tests to give you an idea of what to expect when taking the real thing.
+Our experts have also created free full-length MCAT tests you can try out to get started!

-The AAMC offers full-length practice MCATs for free.
+The AAMC also offers free, full-length practice MCATs.
 These are great because they show you the areas you are doing well and areas you need to study more.
 You can also time yourself to practice your time management for the real test.

 You will have to register for the MCAT on the AAMC website.
 Schedule a date that you are comfortable with, and be sure to give yourself plenty of time to study.
 Give yourself at least a few months to review before taking the MCAT.